An Adversarial Approach to Structural Estimation: Introduction

 \section{Introduction}

-Structural estimation is a useful tool to quantify economic mechanisms and learn about the effects of policies that are yet to be implemented.
+Structural estimation is a useful tool to learn about the effects of policies that are yet to be implemented.
 Structural models are naturally articulated as parametric models and, as such, may be estimated using maximum likelihood (MLE).
 However, likelihood functions are sometimes too complex to evaluate or may not exist in closed form.
-Meanwhile, generating data from structural models is often feasible, even if computationally intensive.
-This observation has spurred large literature on simulation\hyp{}based estimation methods.
+This has spurred large literature on simulation\hyp{}based estimation methods.

-A prominent example of such methods is the simulated method of moments (SMM).
-If we have particular features of the data we want to reproduce, SMM is an attractive tool to naturally incorporate them.
-At the same time, a naive strategy to stack a large number of moments is known to yield poor finite sample properties \citep{altonji1996small}.
-This tradeoff is especially pronounced in models with rich heterogeneity, where the number of moments may grow exponentially with the number of covariates, leading to the curse of dimensionality.
-While it may be resolved if we can reduce the moments to a handful of informative ones, it is often the case that such a choice is not obvious.
+A prominent example of such methods is the simulated method of moments (SMM) \citep{m1989}.
+If we want identification and estimation of the parameters to rely on specific features, SMM is a natural tool as long as such features can be expressed as moments.
+At the same time, a naive strategy to stack many moments is known to yield poor finite sample properties \citep{altonji1996small}.
+This tradeoff is especially pronounced in models with rich heterogeneity, where the number of moments may grow rapidly with the number of covariates.
+While this problem may be resolved if we can reduce the moments to a handful of informative ones, such a choice is often not obvious.

 This paper proposes a new simulation\hyp{}based estimation method, which we call {\em adversarial estimation}.
 It is inspired by the {\em generative adversarial networks (GAN)}, a machine learning algorithm developed by \citet{goodfellow2014generative} to generate realistic images.
-We adopt its adversarial framework to estimate the structural parameters that generate realistic economic data.
-The estimator achieves efficiency under correct specification and the parametric rate under misspecification.
+We adopt their adversarial framework to estimate the structural parameters that generate realistic economic data.
+The proposed estimator achieves efficiency under correct specification and the parametric rate under misspecification.
+Thus, our method is useful in applications where the likelihood is not computable but simulation is feasible and it can be a more efficient alternative to SMM.

 The generative adversarial estimation framework is a minimax game between two components---the {\em discriminator} and the {\em generator}---over classification accuracy: